EriqMoore/AnteikuCoffeeshop/README-coffeeshop.md

 # Coffee Shop Page

-This is an coffee shop page, with a unique design, bulit using HTML, CSS and JavaScript.
+This is an coffee shop page landing page, designed by me, bulit using HTML, CSS and JavaScript.